ThomasWorkOnline/Quark/README.md

 *NOTE: `GenInclude_Win.bat` will only copy files, so make sure the application is compiled for your desired platform.*<br />

 4. Link the appropriate libraries for your application (on Visual Studio, you will need to link the Debug and Release binaries seperately depending on your configuration).<br />
 5. Quark uses [glm](https://github.com/g-truc/glm).
-You will need to link glm as a dependency to your project.<br />
+You will need to include glm as a dependency to your project.<br />
 6. Quark also uses [entt](https://github.com/skypjack/entt).
 You will need to include both of these templated header libraries for Quark to link.<br />
 	*(all dependencies are located inside the `vendor` folder when the project has been built)*.<br />